+It is a crucial subsystem process and shouldn’t be stopped at any cost or system running Windows XP will either shut down unexpectedly, or running applications will crash.
 With Windows 7 (and later released versions), Microsoft improved the way that the system worked and changed from the system-wide CSRSS to a safer ‘wrapper’ called the Console Window Host.

 Note: Microsoft has officially declared end-of-support for XP.
 It basically means that XP won’t be receiving (after 8th of April, 2014) any updates related to security patches or feature improvements.
 So if someone found a vulnerability in CSRSS and exploited it, then they could “theoretically” gain access to the whole system.
-Furthermore, if your computer has a virus or a malware and if somehow managed to corrupt Client/Server Runtime SubSystem then your order will suffer a frequent crash.
+Furthermore, if your computer has a virus or a malware and if somehow managed to corrupt the Client/Server Runtime Subsystem, then your order will suffer a frequent crash.

 Why My Computer Has so Many conhost Processes?

+You don’t have to worry as it is completely normal and is expected behaviour in XP operating system.
 You will see multiple instances of the conhost process in your task manager if you have any application or driver software installed on your computer that needs to access CMD in the background.
 Applications are xsplit, Nvidia control panel, AMD graphics panel and similar usually require multiple instances of CMD in the background to perform their tasks normally.

 In general, each of those instances should consume very little in terms of CPU and memory usage.
 Typically, they will operate at 5MB for memory and most certainly no more than 10MB for console window host.
 When ideal, they will usually have 0% CPU usage unless they are using the command prompt to perform any of their tasks.

 Troubleshooting conhost Host ProcessIf you see Console Window Host using a lot of CPU, then you should try closing the other applications that you are running, one at a time, and waiting a few moments after each one to see if it was the culprit.
 If you cannot identify the culprit through that, then download an application called Process Explorer from the official Microsoft.com website, and run it.

+Process Explorer will let you see which processes are connected.
+Press Ctrl+F and then enter ‘conhost’ in the search box.
+Click on each result and delve through it.
+You will see the main window show you which service or app is linked to that particular version of the process.
+Close that program, and hopefully, the process will stop using so many resources.
 Once you have identified the problem program, try restarting it to see if it causes problems again.
 If it does, try updating it to see if there is a patch that fixes the problem.
 Alternatively, try reinstalling it.
 If that doesn’t work, contact the developer to tell them that you’re having issues.
 They may have some useful suggestions for you.

-Is conhost.exe a Virus
+Is conhost.exe a Virus?

-The legitimate version of Conhost.exe should be located in the System32 directory on your computer.
+In most cases, the host process is not a virus.
+However, there may be a malicious program trying to avoid detection by renaming itself the same as the legitimate Microsoft program.
+To make sure that the file is legitimate, right-click on the process in Task Manager, and then click on ‘Open File Location.’The legitimate version of Conhost.exe should be located in the System32 directory on your computer.
 Navigate to the following path: C:\Windows\System32 and then use the search to find conhost.
 You will notice that it’s relatively a small file (803KB) which handle lots of responsibilities.

-If the file is large than 803KB or if it is located in a different directory like C:\Users\YouDon’tWannaSay\AppData\Roaming, or in Program Files or just any other directory, then it is likely to be either a trojan or a virus.
+If the file is large than 803KB or if it is located in a different directory like C:\Users\YouDon’tWannaSay\AppData\Roaming, or Program Files or just any other directory, then it is likely to be either a trojan or a virus.